 They both stopped and stared at me, dumbfounded.
 Anger gave way to fear and they began to retreat.
 In the distance I heard the groan of the gates opening.
 The masses near them parted hurriedly to make way for the men in the shiny black aprons.
 Those nearest me withdrew and all pointed in my direction.
-My mother clung to me, bellowing and crying but speaking no mouth words as they pried me from her arms.
+My mother clung to me, bellowing and crying but speaking no mouth sounds as they pried me from her arms.

 “Never seen one do that before” one of them said to the other, muffled by the mask.
 I could see nothing of their expressions behind the masks and goggles.
 Were they even like us?
 “Send him through with the rest but tag him, level 5 will want a look at his brain to make sure it’s not a parasite or something.”